segmentio/segment-docs/src/protocols/apis-and-extensions/anomaly_detection.md

 ### Create customized Anomaly Detection dashboards in a BI tool
 Custom dashboards are a great way to focus your teams around the metrics and events that matter most to your business.
 With a few simple queries you can build a dashboard to share with teams, so everyone can understand how well they're doing against your data quality objectives.
-Here's an example dashboard that can be built with the queries.
+Here's an example dashboard that combines [forwarded Violations](/docs/protocols/tracking-plan/#violation-forwarding) with production event data to track data quality.
+See below for detailed SQL queries!

 ![](images/anomaly_detection_dashboard.png)